Sikh Wedding Photography

 The couple is ready to take their marriage vows – The Laavas.

 A significant part of the ceremony is the Lavaan, which consists of four prayers, where the Bride and Groom circle the Guru Granth Sahib four times clockwise.
-This is a fabulous opportunity to capture unobtrusive documentary photographs from different heights and locations.

 After the Lavan Pheras, the wedding ceremony concludes with the singing of the Anand Shaib, the Song of Bliss and an ardaas is offered to indicate the couple is now married and the Sikh Wedding ceremony is complete.